 3. To view the specific values, move your cursor into the chart area of either chart to see the popup window.

-Viewing volume and LUN latency charts to verify performance guarantee based on an hourly average, not on the default five minute performance collection period.
+Viewing volume and LUN latency charts to verify performance guarantee

 You can view the volumes and LUNs that you have subscribed to the "Performance Guarantee" program to verify that latency has not exceeded the level you have been guaranteed.